 *Micro Caches are very small caches great from city hiding.
 No bigger than your pinky finger nail, it is a magnetic metal container that is only big enough to carry a log only.

 After visiting Molly we headed up to one of the most popular destinations in Dublin, Trinity College.
 This is where the famous Book of Kells is kept safe.
-We had signed up to take an inexpensive tour of the college, and to visit the beautiful old library; which holds the precious book.
-On our way into the college we stumbled onto a cache at a monument, that was cleverly hidden across the street.
-After grabbing the geocache, we headed over to the college to meet a Philosophy Professor for our guided tour.
+We had signed up to take an inexpensive walking tour of the college, and to visit the beautiful old library; which holds the precious book.
+And WOW – was it an amazingly beautiful library…and a stunning book!

 Once we finished at the Storehouse, we discovered that there was a cache close by; just around the corner from the main entrance.
 So we head out of the storehouse and turned the corner to see their famous St. James’s Gate.
 After snapping a couple pictures of the gate we searched for the cache.
 It took a bit of time, and there were some muggles (non-caching folk) that we had to carefully avoid, but after a while we finally found the geocache.

 Geocaching Added Some Excitement & Adventure to Our Dublin Ireland Sightseeing!